Skip to main contentSkip to main content

 I hear this question a lot from parents here in my Fayetteville practice.
 And I get it.
 You trust your pediatrician to keep your child healthy, and those vision charts feel like a definitive test.
 But here's the thing most parents don't realize: a simple vision screening can miss the bigger picture.
 A much bigger picture.

-My name is Dr. James Singletary, OD, FIAOMC, and for years, I've been helping families in our community—from Fort Liberty to Hope Mills—tackle a growing problem: childhood myopia.
+My name is the sleepSEE Clinical Team, FIAOMC, and for years, I've been helping families in our community—from Fort Liberty to Hope Mills—tackle a growing problem: childhood myopia.
 It's not just about needing glasses anymore.
 We're in the middle of a global myopia epidemic, and the stakes for our kids' long-term eye health are higher than ever.

 Your pediatrician is an essential partner in your child's health.
 But when it comes to progressive myopia, they might not have all the answers.
 And that's okay.
-It just means you, as a parent, need to be prepared to start the conversation.
+It just means you, For parents, need to be prepared to start the conversation.

 In This Article